-What do you Believe?
+What Do You Believe?

-I love, love, love Brene Brown’s work.
+I love, love, love Brene Brown’s work!
 If you haven’t seen her Ted Talk you can view it here:

 The older I got, the less value I put on creativity and the less time I spent creating.
-When people asked me about crafting or art or creating, I relied on the standard, 'Oh I’m not the creative type.'
-On the inside, I was really thinking, 'Who has time for painting and scrapbooking and photography when the real work of achieving and accomplishing needs to be done?'
+When people asked me about crafting or art or creating, I relied on the standard, "Oh I’m not the creative type."
+On the inside, I was really thinking, "Who has time for painting and scrapbooking and photography when the real work of achieving and accomplishing needs to be done?"
 By the time I was working on this research, my lack of interest in creativity had turned into disdain.
-I’m not sure if I would categorize my feelings about creativity as negative stereotypes, shame triggers, or some combination of the two, but it came to the point that I thought creating for the sake of creating was self-indulgent at best and flakey at worst. “
+I’m not sure if I would categorize my feelings about creativity as negative stereotypes, shame triggers, or some combination of the two, but it came to the point that I thought creating for the sake of creating was self-indulgent at best and flakey at worst.

 Can you relate to that?
 How can you thrive as an artist in a culture deeply entrenched in false beliefs?